 2024 Programme

-Meetings are held on the first Friday of each month* at Lhanbryde Community Centre (Robertson Road, Lhanbryde, Moray, IV30 8QQ).
+Meetings are held on the first Friday of each month* at Alves Village Hall.
 The Centre is ideal for routine observing either during or after meetings, with only minimal light pollution.

-*January, February, March and April meetings will be fully online via ZOOM.
+*January, February (2 meetings) and March meetings will be fully online via ZOOM.
 This is to avoid having to cancel any meetings due to bad weather locally or affecting the Speakers being able to travel to Moray, and/or Speaker’s availabilty.

 In the event of any other meeting having to take place over ZOOM this will be communicated to members by email and the website.